 This service is to evaluate, with the teen, the substances used and the impact on her/his life.
 Teens can obtain SATUCI services without parental permission, but input from the parents is encouraged at the time of assessment and throughout treatment, if the teen grants permission for that communication.
 Parents often complete a “Concerned Persons Report” at the time of assessment.

-These services provide insight-based education for teens through group experiences.
-The groups utilize the Prevention Research Institute’s risk reduction curriculum and are offered for teens in Marshall, Tama, Hardin and Poweshiek counties.
+These services provide insight-based education for teens.
+The Prevention Research Institute’s risk reduction curriculum is utilized and offered for teens.

-Teens may be involved in a variety of groups and/or individual contact as determined by the teen, counselor, family, and input from other professionals working with the teen.
-SATUCI staff complete an assessment with the teen that follows the American Society of Addiction Medicine (ASAM) guidelines
+Teens may be involved in a group and/or individual contact as determined by the teen, counselor, family, and input from other professionals working with the teen.
+SATUCI staff complete an assessment with the teen that follows the American Society of Addiction Medicine (ASAM) guidelines.